+I was born in Edmonton, grew up in Ottawa, and have lived in Saskatoon, Brandon, Waterloo, Montreal, Toronto, Scranton, Halifax, Monkton, and Princeton.
 I have been a classical pianist and cellist, music director of professional theatre productions, sole practitioner lawyer, legal secretary, editor of legal publications, photographer of university convocations, Web developer in a major bank, freelance Web designer, and certified rock climbing instructor.
 In Toronto, I created, organized and performed in The Birthday Series, a series of chamber concerts honouring composers on their birthdays, and the Heliconian Choir and Orchestra for the Heliconian Club, an organization for professional women in the arts.
 I have enjoyed racing keelboats, riding a Honda CB450T Hawk motorcycle, and lead climbing in the Shawangunks and Adirondacks, My husband, Bill, and I rode our bicycles over 7,200 kilometres across Canada.

 Purr Healing evolved from my love for my cat, Shura, who purrs beautifully and is sometimes called Shura Purra.
-I was very allergic to cats, and Shura was our first hypo-allergenic Siberian.
+I was very allergic to cats, and Shura was our first hypo-allergenic Siberian Forest Cat.
 Born in Moscow, she worked until age six as a breeding mother in Florida and upstate New York.
 Shura loves all people, cats and dogs.
 As a mother, she fed and washed all the kittens, not just her own.
 In 2006, she retired and joined our family.